MKlauck/qcomp2020/scripts/README.md

 python3 /path/to/qcomp/scripts/generate_invocations.py
 ```
 to create a .json file containing the invocations for all selected benchmarks.
+Alternatively, you can run `qcomp_2019_generate_invocations.py` instead, to generate invocations for the QCOMP 2019 benchmarks.
 You can, of course, also tweak the commands later on by manually editing the generated file.